porter-finance/v1-core/docs/interfaces/IBond.md

 ## Errors

-### BondNotYetMaturedOrPaid
+### BondNotYetAfterGracePeriodOrPaid
-* Operation restricted because the Bond has not matured or paid.
+* Operation restricted because the Bond has after the grace period or paid.